Finhaven/EIPs/EIPS/draft_token_validation.md

 The potential use cases are too varied to provide a single unified set of methods.
 We have provided a set of example contracts [here](some.link) that may be inherited from for common use cases.

+The status codes in the `uint8` returns are unspecified.
+Any status code scheme may be used, though a general status code proposal is fortcoming.

-By only defining the opaque validation check, this standard is widely compatible with ERC-20, EIP-721, EIP-777, future token standards, centralized and decentralized exchanges, and so on.
+By only defining the validation check, this standard is widely compatible with ERC-20, EIP-721, EIP-777, future token standards, centralized and decentralized exchanges, and so on.